kuchar222/password_generator/README.md

 # password_generator

-simply password generator with password database
+Simply password generator with password database and validation.
+To password validation used API <https://haveibeenpwned.com/>